Iran uses IRST (Iran Standard Time, UTC+3:30) year-round. DST was abolished in September 2022. IANA: Asia/Tehran.

 This means that Iran’s official date is different from the Gregorian date.
 As of 2026, Iran is in year 1404-1405 of the Solar Hijri calendar.

-DST transitions in Iran are anchored to the Iranian calendar, not the Gregorian.
-Clocks spring forward at Nowruz (the Iranian New Year, around March 21) and fall back near the end of Shahrivar (around September 22).
-This is elegant in its own way: daylight saving begins on the day that already marks the arrival of spring, astronomically.
+When Iran observed DST, transitions were anchored to the Iranian calendar, not the Gregorian.
+Clocks sprang forward at Nowruz (the Iranian New Year, around March 21) and fell back near the end of Shahrivar (around September 22).
+DST was abolished in September 2022; Iran now observes standard time year-round.

 Nowruz and the spring clock